MargotPC/Project_II/SERIAL/README.md

 Notice that the files start with the number of particles of the system $M^3$ (125) and end with the value of the `density` (0.800) of the `input.dat` file respectively.

 After running `Block_average_and_plots.py`, the `/plots` directory may contain all the plots required.
-It is important that the `results` directory contains all the specified files!
+It is important that the `/results` directory contains all the specified files!